-the term Minimum Capital Requirement shall mean both the capital requirement, as laid down by the third country supervisory authority concerned, of the undertaking which has issued the own-fund item and:
+(b) the term "Minimum Capital Requirement" in Articles 59 (COF2), 61 (COF4) and 65 (COF8) shall mean both the capital requirement, as laid down by the third country supervisory authority concerned, of the undertaking which has issued the own-fund item and one of the following minimums:

-where method 1 is used, the minimum sum of the group Solvency Capital Requirement as calculated in accordance with the second, third and fourth subparagraphs of Article 230(2) of Directive 2009/138/EC,
+(i) where method 1 is used, the minimum for the group Solvency Capital Requirement as calculated in accordance with the second subparagraph of Article 230(2) of Directive 2009/138/EC,

-where a combination of methods 1 and 2 is used is used, the minimum determined in accordance with Article 325.
+(ii) where a combination of methods 1 and 2 is used, the minimum determined in accordance with Article 325.

-the own-fund item is free from encumbrances and is not connected with any other transaction, which when considered with the basic own-fund item, could result in that basic own-fund item not satisfying the requirements set out in Article 94(1) of Directive 2009/138/EC at group level.

 Article 324b SCGb

 (Art.
 230 (1) and 233 (1) of Directive 2009/138/EC)

-Classification of own-fund items of insurance holding companies, intermediate holding companies at group level and a subsidiary ancillary services undertaking
+Classification of own-fund items of insurance holding companies, mixed financial holding companies, and subsidiary ancillary services undertakings at group level

-Where an own-fund item has been issued by an insurance holding company, an intermediate insurance holding company or a subsidiary ancillary services undertaking, the participating undertaking shall classify the own-fund item using the criteria for classification set out in paragraph 2.

-The own-fund items shall be classified in accordance with Chapter [IV], Section 1, Subsection 2, provided that the following requirements are met:
+1. Where an own-fund item has been issued by an insurance holding company, an intermediate insurance holding company, a mixed financial holding company, an intermediate mixed financial holding company or a subsidiary ancillary services undertaking, the participating undertaking shall classify the own-fund item using the criteria for classification set out in Title I, Chapter [IV], Section [2] provided that the following requirements are met: